-The Charity has a finalised five-year Strategic Business Plan which was adopted in July 2018.
-This is reviewed annually as part of the PQASSO and Matrix processes by the Board and is designed to be an iterative document integrating future needs analysis and evaluation data as part of our ongoing planning cycle.
-It is linked and delivers on the agreed Neighbourhood Action Plan, which is a shared document between Community and City Council and was updated in February 2020 as part of our whole organisation away day.
+The Charity has a five-year Strategic Business Plan which runs 2022-2027.
+This is reviewed annually as part of the Charity Excellence processes by the Board and is designed to be an iterative document integrating future needs analysis and evaluation data as part of our ongoing planning cycle.
+It is linked and delivers on the agreed Neighbourhood Action Plan, which is a shared document between the Community and BH City Council and forms a central part of staff and trustee annual planning.